ethereum-optimism/design-docs/security/fma-holocene.md

 - [x] (BLOCKING): Resolve all comments on this document and incorporate them into the document itself (Assignee: document author)
 - [ ] (BLOCKING): Action tests will be added which are run on op-node and Kona https://github.com/ethereum-optimism/optimism/issues/12449
 - [ ] (BLOCKING): The changes will be deployed to a devnet with both geth and reth running
+- [ ] (BLOCKING): we will re-architect the batcher to eliminate the cases above
+- [ ] (BLOCKING): we will add functionality to the batcher to periodically detect when the safe chain should have progressed but didn't, and to recover from that
+- [ ] (BLOCKING): the script(s) or tooling for the `SystemConfig` upgrade contract will exit with an error if the activation time has not yet passed.
+- [ ] (non-BLOCKING): We will update the op-sepolia vm-runner to use the new FPVM.
+The vm-runner runs the op-program in the MIPS FPVM using inputs sampled from a live chain.
+Having the vm-runner run the op-program on op-sepolia for a couple days will increase confidence that the network will continue to be fault provable.